Why This Starter System Exists

 This path connects you to free, structured guidance inside the Jack Righteous ecosystem:

-- Weekly strategy themes you can apply to release projects
+- Weekly strategy layers you can apply to future releases

 Where to Start Right Now